MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/defender-endpoint-false-positives-negatives.md

 In endpoint protection solutions, a false positive is an entity, such as a file or a process, that was detected and identified as malicious, even though the entity isn't actually a threat.
 A false negative is an entity that was not detected as a threat, even though it actually is malicious.
 False positives/negatives can occur with any threat protection solution, including [Microsoft Defender for Endpoint](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/microsoft-defender-advanced-threat-protection).

 Fortunately, steps can be taken to address and reduce these kinds of issues.
-If you're seeing false positives/negatives in your [Microsoft Defender Security Center](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/use), your security operations can take steps to address false positives or false negatives:
+If you're seeing false positives/negatives in your [Microsoft Defender Security Center](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/use), your security operations can take steps to address them by using the following process:

 1. [Review and classify alerts](#part-1-review-and-classify-alerts)
 2. [Review remediation actions that were taken](#part-2-review-remediation-actions)